NATS 3038 Quality Assurance and Food Analysis

 Legacy Code 300922

-Description This unit covers the knowledge and tools required to maintain food quality.
+Description This subject covers the knowledge and tools required to maintain food quality.
 Students will develop an awareness of food laws, regulations and codes at the state, national and international levels.
 Students will be introduced to elementary toxicology and risk analysis as it applies to the regulation of food additives.
-The unit also integrates previous studies in HACCP (Hazard Analysis Critical Control Point) to develop deeper understanding of food quality assurance and quality management systems as they are applied to the control and management of the food supply.
+The subject also integrates previous studies in HACCP (Hazard Analysis Critical Control Point) to develop deeper understanding of food quality assurance and quality management systems as they are applied to the control and management of the food supply.
 Students are introduced to the standard methods of analysis of foods as used for nutritional and quality assessment of foods.
 Practicals include determination of major and minor food components; functionality tests and sensory analysis of foods.

 Discipline Food Science and Biotechnology